BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Autotuning{#sec:chapter2-autotuning}

 Whilst OpenCL is hardware-portable it is not inherently also performance-portable, autotuning is important when evaluating the performance of OpenCL codes on systems.
-@du2012cuda migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
+Du et al. [@du2012cuda] migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
 They show low-level languages achieve 80% of peak performance on multicores and accelerators whilst OpenCL only achieves 50% of peak performance.
 They propose the use of auto-tuning to improve the performance of OpenCL kernels.
 They conclude that OpenCL is fairly competitive with CUDA on Nvidia hardware in terms of performance, and if architecture specifics are unknown, autotuning is an effective way to generate tuned kernels that deliver acceptable levels of performance with little programmer effort.